mantycore/zk-proof-mark/README.md

 "Diane, I’m holding in my hand a small box of chocolate bunnies.", "AAAAJh/xkpcVl79B0MOnBQ+sR+04bk3bb8O3+q4dRCo+FnXrJa1XMr2Q")
 ```
+Note that whitespace is significant for messages text, but not for Base64-encoded numbers.
 Without `_b64` postfix, all methods return (or, in case of `check`, expect) OpenSSL::BN bignums.
 Base64 versions are just for convenience of storage.

 You can set salt before operations with `salt =` setter; it is useful if you, for instance, writing an application and want a signature for given message and private key to be different from signature from same message and key in any other application.
 Proof, on the other hand, is based on a random value and is always come out different, even for same input values.